</

 How does the emissions reduction schedule work in light of the October 2018 IPCC Special Report?

-This policy would not touch EPA or local regulations affecting pollutants like NOx, sulfur, ozone, particulates and mercury; CAFE mileage standards for cars and trucks; GHG authority over non-road vehicles and aircraft; and the methane abatement program that applies to the oil and gas industry.
+This policy would not touch EPA or local regulations affecting pollutants like nitrogen oxides, sulfur, ozone, particulates and mercury; CAFE mileage standards for cars and trucks; GHG authority over non-road vehicles and aircraft; and the methane abatement program that applies to the oil and gas industry.
 Additionally, states would retain authority to pass GHG regulations within their borders.

 How does this policy deal with fugitive (leaked or vented) methane from natural gas production?